ShamaTorgal/M2-EmbSys/Project/2_Architecture/README.md

   ### Block Diagram

-This Soil Moisture Meter is used for indicating the moisture content of a given soil sample.
-Soil Moisture Sensors also enable us to develop smart agricultural systems that respond to environmental conditions automatically.
-In Agriculture, crop production will be easier when the farmer monitors the requirement of water at different stages and in different amounts.
-Time to time measurement of soil moisture is important.
-It is an electronic device that measures soil moisture content accurately and precisely.

-   ![Block Diagram](https://github.com/ShamaTorgal/M2-EmbSys/blob/main/Project/2_Architecture/Block%20Diagram.png)

  The Block diagram Contains a Controller, Potentiometer (instead of Soil moisture sensor), Temperature sensor, motor and LCD Display.
  In Soil moisture sensor a electrical current is sent from one probe to the other, which allows the sensor to measure the resistance of the soil between them.
 When the water content in the soil is high, it has a higher electrical conductivity (water is a good conductor of electricity).
 Hence, a lower resistance reading is obtained which indicates high soil moisture.
 When the water content in the soil is low, it has poorer electrical conductivity.
 Hence, a higher resistance reading is obtained, which indicates low soil moisture.

+   ![Block Diagram](https://github.com/ShamaTorgal/M2-EmbSys/blob/main/Project/2_Architecture/Block%20Diagram.png)

+* This Soil Moisture Meter is used for indicating the moisture content of a given soil sample.
+* Soil Moisture Sensors also enable us to develop smart agricultural systems that respond to environmental conditions automatically.
+* In Agriculture, crop production will be easier when the farmer monitors the requirement of water at different stages and in different amounts.
+* Time to time measurement of soil moisture is important.
+* It is an electronic device that measures soil moisture content accurately and precisely.

 ### Components Details